- Summarize prenatal nutritional requirements and dietary recommendations.

 A number of substances can harm a growing fetus.
 Therefore, it is vital for women to avoid them throughout pregnancy.
 Some are so detrimental that a woman should avoid them even if she suspects that she might be pregnant.
 For example, consumption of alcoholic beverages results in a range of abnormalities that fall under the umbrella of fetal alcohol spectrum disorders.
 They include learning and attention deficits, heart defects, and abnormal facial features.
 Alcohol enters the unborn baby via the umbilical cord and can slow fetal growth, damage the brain, or even result in miscarriage.
 The effects of alcohol are most severe in the first trimester when the organs are developing.
 As a result, there is no safe amount of alcohol that a pregnant woman can consume.
 Although pregnant women in the past may have participated in behavior that was not known to be risky at the time, such as drinking alcohol or smoking cigarettes, today we know that it is best to avoid those substances completely to protect the health of the unborn baby.

-Pregnant women should also limit caffeine intake, which is found not only in coffee, but also tea, colas, cocoa, chocolate, and some over-the-counter painkillers.
+Pregnant women should also limit caffeine intake, which is found not only in coffee, but also in tea, colas, energy drinks, cocoa, chocolate, and some over-the-counter painkillers.
 Some studies suggest that very high amounts of caffeine have been linked to babies born with low birth weights.
 The American Journal of Obstetrics and Gynecology released a report, which found that women who consume 200 milligrams or more of caffeine a day (which is the amount in 10 ounces of coffee or 25 ounces of tea) increase the risk of miscarriage.4 Consuming large quantities of caffeine affects the pregnant mother as well, leading to irritability, anxiety, and insomnia.
 Most experts agree that small amounts of caffeine each day are safe (about one 8-ounce cup of coffee a day or less).
 5 However, that amount should not be exceeded.

 4Weng X, Odouli R, and Li D-K. “Maternal caffeine consumption during pregnancy and the risk of miscarriage: a prospective cohort study.”
 Am J Obstet Gynecol 2008;198:279.e1-279.e8